nicolocarpignoli/GeoAR.js/README.md

 Using your phone sensors for orientation/position, it is able to show on your camera a content for each place on its 'physical' place (so if you point the camera toward the place in real life, you will see the content near it).

 If you move the camera, it calculates again orientation and position.
-If places are far, it shows thinner content.
+If places are far, it shows smaller content.
 If places are near you, it shows it bigger.
 Hope I give to you the basic idea.
 Let's try a demo.

 ## Demo